 Romans 14:10 “Why do you pass judgment on your brother or sister?
 Or you, why do you despise your brother or sister?
 For we will all stand before the judgment seat of God.”

-Thus, the purpose of the judgment seat of Christ is to examine a Christian’s total life.
+The purpose of the judgment seat of Christ is to examine a Christian’s total life.
 We will be recompensed for the deeds we have done, whether good or bad (2 Cor.
 5:10).
-The term used there refers to a summing up and estimation of the total pattern of a believer’s life.
+The term used here refers to a summing up and estimation of the total pattern of a believer’s life.
 This overall focus should keep us from worrying over every stupid thing we’ve ever done, or thoughtless sin we have committed.
 It’s a time of reward, not punishment.

 At the same time, while we won’t be condemned for our sins, our present lives do affect what will happen at the Judgment Seat of Christ.
 Here’s how: